 - the user account is deactivated or invalid on the vendor's end

 - there is an unrelated but affecting network/service issue

-In the case of a network or service issue, SAP Cloud Platform Open Connectors waits for ten seconds before retrying the authentication up to three times, which is generally successful.
+In the case of a network or service issue, SAP Open Connectors waits for ten seconds before retrying the authentication up to five times, which is generally successful.
 However, with vendor-side service access or account issues, we may keep retrying with every request made to the connector instance.

 In order to prevent further resource consumption and increased latency, authentication token refreshes will be locked after five failed attempts (with ten seconds between each attempt).
 If this occurs, the connector instance will be automatically disabled and will need to be manually re-enabled and re-authenticated with the endpoint.
 If a connector instance associated with your account is automatically disabled, you will receive an email notification.